shareefjasim/PortfolioSourceCode/README.md

 - cd scripts
 - .\deploy.ps1

+Feedback
+2 sizes for the projects are enough

 TODO:
 - Page Transition
 - Cards redesign for better interactivity no glitch and swing on scroll